 Make your favourites, or enjoy seasonal winter recipes — whatever you know will make you feel best, make it!

 Need some inspo?
 Try making these delicious fakeaways.

 One of the main culprits for the winter blues is the lack of light we get in the winter months.
 Try to make time for a walk each day whilst it’s light so that you get a hit of vitamin D and fresh air.

 Walking for just 10 minutes a day can elevate your mood tenfold.
 And with a lot of us working from home part of the week, it’s much easier to get out and walk a little bit every day, even if it’s just around your block.

 This step is made even better if you have a dog to walk.

 5. Enjoy the novelties of winter

 Even though winter can be a time of sadness for a lot of people, there are a lot of winter novelties to take advantage of that often get overlooked when you’re suffering from the winter blues.

-Make a day of putting the Christmas decoration up with your family, listening to music, watching your favourite movies and snuggling up on the sofa.
+Make a day of putting the Christmas decorations up with your family, listening to music, watching your favourite movies and snuggling up on the sofa.
 Enjoy the crisp winter walks that you can’t get at any other time of year.
-And walk around to see all of the Christmas lights around your area, before snuggling up with some hot chocolate at the end of the day.
+And walk around to see all of the Christmas lights around your area, before snuggling up with some hot chocolate (or a Myprotein Hotel Choc Layered Bar…) at the end of the day.

 All of these are only around over the winter months, so make the most of them.